 Anyone with information about Black is urged to call investigators at 865-215-7116.
 Tips can also be submitted by messaging the official KPD Facebook page (@KnoxvillePD) or by emailing email@example.com.

-UPDATE 3 PM MONDAY: The Knoxville Police Department said Monday afternoon the man shot and killed early Sunday in a bar parking lot has been identified as Brandon Lee of Knoxville.
+UPDATE 3 PM MONDAY: The Knoxville Police Department said Monday afternoon the man shot and killed early Sunday in a parking lot near a bar has been identified as Brandon Lee of Knoxville.

 Someone shot Lee, 30, at Billiards and Brews on Unicorn Drive.
 The gunman is still sought.